grantmontgomery/grantcreates2.0/README.md

 9. When the build is done in the terminal a window should open up at _http://localhost:8000_ in one of your browsers, but if it doesn't visit this address in the browser of your choice (except for Internet Explorer...).

-- Run production build
+- Run production build.
   - `npm run build`
-- Preview production build
+- Preview production build.
   - `npm run server`

 ## Motivation